wareeshayy/AI_CHESS_ARENA/README.md

 Open [http://localhost:3000](http://localhost:3000).

-Works without API keys — the engine fallback handles AI moves and coaching.
+Works with — the engine fallback handles AI moves and coaching.

 See `.env.example` for all optional configuration (AI keys, MongoDB, Resend email).